diegommm/non-programming/Short essay: A futurological, free interpretation on machine intelligence.md

 another leads to a new simulation outcome, and a new conclusion about what were the keys that lead to that emotion.
 For
 example: the amount of strength with which the human was squeezed, the scream of the human, the visual hints that the human itself was in pain.
 But there were also many other variables around that are non-important, like a car passing by, or that the day was cloudy.
-If the machine picks the wrong set of keys to the situation-to-emotion conclusion, then it could end up associating cloudy days with pain, in the same way a human could associate the picture of a snake with fear.
+If the machine picks the wrong set of keys for the situation-to-emotion conclusion, then it could end up associating cloudy days with pain, in the same way a human could associate the picture of a snake with fear.
 These simulations should also be stored under the secondary or derived situational memory.
 The inputs to the simulations should not be limited to primary situational memories, but could also include secondary situational memories, so that memory recombination allows the machine to build up an own scheme of how the world works.
-These secondary situational memories should be re-writable based on new experiences, allowing those broken conclusions go be replaced with more accurate ones.
+These secondary situational memories should be re-writable based on new experiences, allowing broken conclusions to be replaced with more accurate ones.
 1. An _anticipation mechanism_.
 The importance of summarising experiences into a set of keys-to-emotions is that it allows the machine to more quickly act the next time those keys appear in a new settlement.
 The day